 Step 3: Applying a primer coat

 This type of processed wood is not too smooth to hold.
 To make it resilient, it is necessary to apply a coat of primer paint.
 Only use those primers which are specially formulated to serve outdoor projects.
 Check the label on the box and make sure before buying it.
-Read the instructions on the paintbox and follow carefully to get the long life results.
+Read the instructions on the paintbox and follow them carefully to get the long-life results.
 You may apply paint with synthetic brushes.
-The thin coating dries quickly but it’s not persistent than thick one which may take time to dry.
+The thin coating dries quickly but it’s not persistent as the thick one which may take time to dry.

 Acrylic Latex primer works better on pressure-treated wood than oil-based formula.
 You may double coat the wood also if it is too rough to handle.
-But drying multiple coating is time-consuming.
+But drying multiple coated is time-consuming.

 Step 4: Dry the primer